-Drawing where cameras are forbidden: In October 2017, cartoonists Aimee de Jongh, Judith Vanistendael and Mei-Li Nieuwland travelled to the refugee camps on the Greek island of Lesbos, in order to make a drawn reportage from the inside.
+Drawing where cameras are forbidden: In October 2017, cartoonists Aimee de Jongh, Judith Vanistendael and Mei-Li Nieuwland travelled to the refugee camps on the Greek island of Lesvos, in order to make a drawn reportage from the inside.
 Cameras are not allowed, but sketchpads and pencils were.
 The cartoonists stayed in the camp for seven days.
-The visual reports they made, including portraits and studies of the environment, offered unique images of the living conditions of the refugees.
+The visual reports they made, including portraits and studies of the environment, offered unique images of the living conditions.
 For the first time, not only the people, but their homes, the restrooms, and camp cafes were documented.
-Through the comics, readers can almost walk through the camps themselves - and they can see the hardships that the refugees go through every day.
+Through the comics, readers can almost walk through the camps themselves - and they can see the daily hardships that the refugees go through.

-Original title: De wachtkamer van Europa / Languages: Dutch and English.
+Original title: De wachtkamer van Europa / Languages: Dutch and English / 25 Pages /

 Full colour /